-(d) The first report shall cover the period commencing on the date of issuance of this permit or the date of initial start-up, whichever is later, and ending on the last day of the reporting period.
+- . . . - (d) The first report shall cover the period commencing on the date of issuance of this permit or the date of initial start-up, whichever is later, and ending on the last day of the reporting period.
 Reporting periods are based on calendar years, unless otherwise specified in this permit.
 For the purpose of this permit, "calendar year" means the twelve (12) month period from January 1 to December 31 inclusive.

-Emissions Unit Description: Stacks S01, S04, and S07 Phase I Casting & Finishing (b) Four (4) Phase I production lines, consisting of the following: (1) Note that the The shakeout and cast cooling operations do not have specific applicable requirements under this NESHAP for existing affected facilities. . . .
-Line 2 (constructed in 1996, and modified in 2011) (2) Note that the The shakeout and cast cooling operations do not have specific applicable requirements under this NESHAP for existing affected facilities-. . .
-Line 3 (constructed in 1996, and modified in 2011) (3)Note that the The shakeout and cast cooling operations do not have specific applicable requirements under this NESHAP for existing affected facilities.
+Emissi Emissions Unit Description: Stacks S01, S04, and S07 Phase Phase I Casting & Finishing (b) Four (4 ) Phase I production lines, consisting of the following: (1) Note that the The shakeout and cast cooling operations do not have specific applicable requirements under this NESHAP for existing affected facilities.
+(2) Line 2 (constructed in 1996, and modified in 2011) Note that the The shakeout and cast cooling operations do not have specific applicable requirements under this NESHAP for existing affected facilities.
+(3) Line 3 (constructed in 1996, and modified in 2011) Note that the The shakeout and cast cooling operations do not have specific applicable requirements under this NESHAP for existing affected facilities. ...
+(4) Line 4 (constructed in 1996, modified in 2011, and approved in 2014 for modification) ...
+Note that the The shakeout and cast cooling operations do not have specific applicable requirements under this NESHAP for existing affected facilities. ...